An enthralling rail adventure across China and a lifetime of treasured memories

 Club World from £2995

-Air travel and taxes, VIP return transfers*, 15 nights’ accommodation in first class or best available hotels, meals as indicated, first class tickets on China high-speed rail, experienced tour manager and expert local guides.
+Air travel and taxes, VIP return transfers*, 15 nights’ accommodation in first class or best available hotels, meals as indicated, first class tickets on China high-speed rail and expert local guides.
 If our specially negotiated airfares are unavailable at the time of booking, a supplement may apply.

 Travel insurance, tipping, any government taxes or compulsory charges introduced after publication.